 There's a good chance that you live in a state that has legalized the medical use of marijuana, since over half the U.S. states have done so.
 And they don't require that you be a U.S. citizen to use medical marijuana, though some states require people to register with a government agency in order to take advantage of the law, including showing a state-issued identification card to prove you live there.

 If you are not in the United States legally, you could have difficulty obtaining such identification.
 If you are a lawful permanent resident of the U.S. (a "green card" holder) and you don't yet have identification like a driver's license or state ID card, however, you can apply for one by showing your green card.
 The question is, should you do so, and what will happen if federal authorities find out?
 As discussed below, you:

-Just because your state allows you to use medical marijuana does not mean there is no risk to your lawful permanent resident status by doing so.
-This is because your immigration status is a federal matter, governed by federal law that makes any marijuana use illegal.
+Just because your state's law allows you to use medical marijuana does not mean there is no risk to your lawful permanent resident status if you do so.
+This is because your immigration status is a federal matter, governed by federal law, which makes any marijuana use illegal.